 A FOLLOW-UP BLOG CORRECTING THIS ERROR APPEARS HERE.

 One of the most controversial decisions made during the three-year saga (so far) of AXANAR was the choice to build Ares Studios (now Industry Studios) rather than to just rent a local sound stage in Los Angeles.
+They had planned to get a rent to own storage building however later decided to build a studio themselves.

 In a recent Fan Film Factor interview, ALEC PETERS said that the original plan was NOT to shoot Axanar in Los Angeles but rather to film in upstate New York on James Cawley’s Star Trek: New Voyages sets: